 Don’t sit in the back seat of a cab in Ireland

 There are actually a few countries—Ireland, Australia, New Zealand, and Scotland—where this goes against the rules of egalitarianism.
 Ride shotgun instead.
 It’s the polite thing to do.

 Don’t call the United States “America” in South America

 To call the United States “America” in South America implies that only the United States are worthy of the title “America.”
 South America is an America too.
-These are the 10 places you need to go in 2018, according to travel experts.
+Here are some of the places you need to visit this year, according to travel experts.

 Don’t open a gift immediately in India